madprops/clipton/README.md

 A blue globe icon means the text is a URL.

+When the url icon is set

-The icons are setting and can be changed in the settings file.
+The icons are settings and can be changed in the settings file.

 If you set them as empty ("") they won't be used.